Garmin Fenix 5S Plus Review

 - If you are a time-trialist or just like your gadgets then the Fenix 5S Plus is also compatible with Varia Vision – a heads-up display.

-Rather uniquely Garmin now allow you to follow complex structured SWIM workouts.
+Rather uniquely Garmin now allows you to follow complex structured SWIM workouts.
 That’s a relatively recent addition – 2016 IIRC.

 The swim metrics are good and include distance, pace, stroke count/rate, lengths, calories and SWOLF.
 These metrics are included on many non-Garmin watches these days but Garmin have additional swim functionality with DRILL LOGGING (you tell the watch you are doing – say 100m of drills that it would not otherwise properly recognise) and there are also extra functionalities built into rest periods between sets where, for example, you can have a countdown timer to the next rep.